ISO 14001:2015 clause 8 Operation

 f) determining the use and amount of documented information necessary.

-The organization decides the extent of control needed within its own business processes (e.g. procurement process) to control or influence outsourced processes or provider of product and services. its decision should be based upon factors such as:
+The organization decides the extent of control needed within its own business processes (e.g. procurement process) to control or influence outsourced processes or providers of products and services. its decision should be based upon factors such as:

 - knowledge, competence, and resources, including the competence of the external provider to meet the organization’s environmental management system requirements and the technical competence of the organization to define appropriate controls or assess the adequacy of controls.